paskaeu25/paskaeu25/README.md

 📍 Vilnius, Lithuania

-🎯 Aspiring Web Developer | 🚀 Learning and Growing
+🎯 Web Developer | 🚀 Learning and Growing

 ## About Me